 “Classical music has been, for me, the single most inspiring, most moving, most magical thread running though my whole cultural experience.
 It’s the art form in whose presence I feel most comfortable, most myself.”

-I did have a brief fling with oboe in seventh and eighth grade due to boredom (and extreme band geekiness), but returned to my true love my freshman year.
-In college, I finally got to play bass clarinet and had a taste of contra, cementing my allegiance to the “dark side” (the low clarinets).
+In college, I finally got to play bass clarinet and a bit of contra, cementing my allegiance to the “dark side” (the low clarinets).
 While I still love to play the noodling-doodling lines in regular clarinet, there’s something about the power of the low beasts that’s quite satisfying.

 Because of my love for music, it does pain me when people dismiss classical out of hand.
 Yes, it can be pretentious.
 Yes, it can be boring.
 Yes, it can be difficult to know where to start.
 No one will love every single piece of music.
 But there’s so much out there that to not give any of it a shot because of the couple of “boring songs” you heard makes me sad.